MarcoJanse/AZ-140/MS-Learn/MS-Learn-notes-AZ-140.md

 ### Host pools

-* Pooled host pool
+#### Pooled Host pool

-	* Recommended windows 10 multisession
+- Recommended windows 10 multisession
-	* No admin rights / unable to add applications
+- No admin rights / unable to add applications
-	* Load balances users to available session host
+- Load balances users to available session host

-* Personal host pool
+#### Personal host pool

-	* Usually admin rights
+- Usually admin rights
-	* *Always the same session host exclusive to the user
+- Always the same session host exclusive to the user

+#### Host pool creation and management

 To create a host pool, workspace and desktop app group, you could use the following PowerShell code: